Some News For You

 Bulletin - request Patricia to place the event in the parish a week or more in advance.

-Flocknote - request Jon that the event be highlighted in the weekly Flocknote message.
+Flocknote - request that Jon highlight the event in the weekly Flocknote message.

 Facebook - request Jon.
 You are welcome to request a “Facebook Blast” to extend the communication.
 We ask that your group pay the small fee.